-Emmanuel Macron elected president of France - Nigeria Today
+39-year-old Emmanuel Macron elected president of France - Nigeria Today

-Emmanuel Macron elected president of France
+39-year-old Emmanuel Macron elected president of France

 Macron, running as a centrist, won between 65.5 and 66.1 percent of the vote ahead of Le Pen on between 33.9 percent and 34.5 percent.
 The new French leader– who formed his party just 12 months ago and has no members of parliament – has celebrated his victory in downtown Paris, the AFP reported Sunday.…

-The post Emmanuel Macron elected president of France appeared first on The Herald Nigeria.
+The post 39-year-old Emmanuel Macron elected president of France appeared first on The Herald Nigeria.

 This post was syndicated from The Herald Nigeria.
 Click here to read the full text on the original website.Do you ever have any question about anything you wish to ask and get answer?
 Click here to ask